Sunday, December 16, 2012

 Monday, October 15, 2012

-Bereshit 15:9-21 (Lekh Lekha) - Avraham's (Avram's) first covenant with G-d: To cut the gap
+Bereshit (Genesis) 15:9-21 - The covenant of the pieces: To cut the gap

-Why were the mammals divided?
-Rashi (on 15:10) explains that the ancient way to make a covenant was for an animal to be split and for the partners in the covenant to pass through the divided animal.
+With regard to why there was a need for animals altogether, Rashi (on 15:10) explains that the ancient way to make a covenant was for an animal to be split and for the partners in the covenant to pass through the divided animal.
 Thus, in Hebrew the description for making a covenant is literally called to cut a covenant.
 Rashi quotes Jeremiah 34:18-20 which records that the princes of Yehuda and Yerushalayim passed between a divided calf in order to impress upon them that if they did not keep the covenant, then they would be punished and would become food for the animals.
 The passing through the animals was a type of self-imprecation, where the person accepts upon himself a potential punishment for not upholding his part of the covenant.

 The idea would then be that the mammals were divided in order for the fire to pass through them, and this passing through established the covenant.
 Yet, can the passing of the fire through the animals signify the idea of self-imprecation as occurs in Jeremiah 34?
 Was G-d calling upon Himself a future punishment?
-Gerhard Hasel (1981) argues that one cannot compare Jeremiah 34 to Bereshit 15 since it cannot be that G-d is making a self-imprecation.
+Gerhard Hasel (1981) argues that one cannot compare Jeremiah 34 to Bereshit 15 since it cannot be that G-d was making a self-imprecation.
 Instead, he points out that ancient treaties from the second millennium BCE invoke the killing of an animal as a "rite of treaty ratification, symbolizing the binding status of the covenanting parties," and by these treaties there was no evidence that one or both parties to the treaty passed through the animals.
 Thus, just the cutting of the animals signified the making of the covenant.
-Why then did the fire pass through the pieces?
-Hasel suggests that this act was a divine ratification of the covenant that G-d "irrevocably pledged the fulfillment of His covenant promise to the patriarchs."
-Another possibility is from the Rashbam (on Shemot 24:11 and Shemot 33:18) that the fire was an example of a theophany which accompanies all the covenants with G-d.

 Why did Avram not pass through the animals either before or after the fire?
 Maybe Avram did not need to pass between the animals since the covenant did not obligate him in anyway because the covenant was G-d's promise that Avram's descendants would inherit the land.
 In addition, as explained by Hasel, there was no need for Avram to pass through the animals since the covenant was made just by the cutting up of the animals.
+On the other hand, maybe Avram did pass through symbolically, see our discussion below on 15:17, “The imagery of the moving oven in the covenant of the pieces.”

 Bibliography: